-(29 BC 11-14) - HEU will engage WorkSafeBC in discussions to eliminate the use of the BMI (body mass index) scale, as proof of "pre-existing condition" to deny claims.
-(PE 03-15) - HEU will continue to lobby the provincial government, health employers and WorkSafeBC for system-wide policies that address unacceptably high injury rates in health care; - HEU will press the provincial government, health authorities and all health care employers to develop and fund a comprehensive violence prevention strategy to protect health care workers and the implementation of code white protocols; - HEU will continue to invest in health and safety education advocacy and activism within the membership; and - HEU will invest in effective and ongoing health and safety campaigns.
-(PE 10-16) - HEU will lobby B.C.
+HEU will engage WorkSafeBC in discussions to eliminate the use of the BMI (body mass index) scale, as proof of "pre-existing condition" to deny claims.

+- HEU will continue to lobby the provincial government, health employers and WorkSafeBC for system-wide policies that address unacceptably high injury rates in health care; - HEU will press the provincial government, health authorities and all health care employers to develop and fund a comprehensive violence prevention strategy to protect health care workers and the implementation of code white protocols; - HEU will invest in effective and ongoing health and safety campaigns. - HEU will lobby B.C.
 Fed and other affiliated unions to take the position that ICBC and WorkSafeBC fully cover, support and fund the GRTW process.
-(PE 10-16)